Raymond Loewen: Downfall of the Loewen Group

 The large amount of punitive damages awarded in the O'Keefe lawsuit was criticized by some legal experts, but Loewen was unable to appeal, and this setback led to a significant downturn in the company's fortunes.

 After the O'Keefe verdict in 1995, Loewen remained CEO of the Loewen Group until 1998, when he sold his shares in the company.

 The Loewen Group filed for bankruptcy protection in 1999 and, in 2002, it was restructured as the Alderwoods Group.
 In 2006, Alderwoods board of directors sold Alderwoods to Service Corporation International (SCI), an American funeral corporation.

 In 2008, Loewen's Twin Cedars estate in Burnaby, British Columbia, was listed for sale at C$25 million, and was sold June 2012 for C$9.948 million.

 Legacy

-Ray Loewen was portrayed by Bill Camp in the 2023 legal drama film The Burial about the O'Keefe case.
+Ray Loewen was portrayed by actor Bill Camp in the 2023 legal drama film The Burial about the O'Keefe case.
 After the release of the film The Burial, Loewen was the subject of a spoof on the Mennonite satire website The Unger Review.